How to Avoid Unnecessary Match Losses

 What is a wager, really?

-Implicit rewards are fine.
+Implicit non-monetary rewards are fine.
 Any time a player plays a match, they're risking a portion of their reputation as a good player in order to win a better reputation.
 This is allowed.

 Note that in order for something to be a wager, the person in question must have both the opportunity to lose something and the opportunity to gain something.
-If someone tells their friend for encouragement "hey I'll give you a pack if you win", that's not a wager, since it's entirely one-sided.This is not what Official policy says, but it's been confirmed via Official Wizards sources.
+If someone tells their friend for encouragement "hey I'll give you a pack if you win", that's not a wager, since it's entirely one-sided.This is not what Official policy says, but it's been confirmed by Official Wizards sources.

 What is impropriety, really?